AirshipCMS/Docs/Marketing/Get-Started.md

-## 1. Start a Project.
+## 1. Start a project.
 Sign up for a free Airship account to access the **Airship Developer Portal**, then create your first project.
 In a few minutes, your site subdomain will be generated, and you can start development.

-## 2. Get Familiar with the Airship CMS Admin Portal.
+## 2. Get familiar with the Airship CMS Admin Portal.
 (Something)

-## 3. Install Airship Launcher.
+## 3. Install Airship Launcher command line tools.
 Install the Airship Launcher so you have access to the command line tools necessary for serving site content when you are developing locally.
 <pre>
 /bin/sh -c "$(curl -fsS https://install.airshipcms.io)"